-Dr. Dinash Yanamadula and the staff of Princeton Pain & Spine Institute serve the residents of many New Jersey communities, including Lawrenceville and neighboring towns.
+Dr. Dinash Yanamadula and the staff of Princeton Pain & Spine Institute serve the residents of many New Jersey communities, including Lawrenceville, Edgewater, and neighboring towns.
 The doctor specializes in the diagnosis and treatment of both chronic and acute neck and back pain.

 Millions of Americans suffer from neck pain.
 Neck pain is caused by a variety of factors including poor posture, either from sitting at a desk or hunching of over a work station, cell phone, or tablet, or injuries from car accidents, sports, or even slipping and falling.
 Conditions or issues that may contribute to a pain in the neck include:

 When neck pain is accompanied by numbness, shooting pain or loss of strength in your shoulders, arms or hands, you seek professional diagnosis and treatment as soon as possible.